Quinten Hann

 Quinten Hann (born 4 June 1977) is an Australian former professional pool and snooker player.
 He was the 1999 WEPF World Eight-ball Champion and the 1994 IBSF World Under-21 Snooker Champion.
-His highest snooker was a 141 which he made at the 1997 Grand Prix tournament.
-In February 2006, he was banned from pro snooker for eight years for match-fixing at the 2005 China Open, shortly before which he had resigned his membership of the World Professional Billiards and Snooker Association (WPBSA).
+His highest snooker world ranking was 14, in the 2002-03 and 2003-04 seasons.
+In February 2006, he was banned from professional snooker for eight years for match-fixing at the 2005 China Open, shortly before which he resigned his membership of the World Professional Billiards and Snooker Association (WPBSA).